OriBenZaken/EX3_INCLUDING_TESTS/lib/googletest-release-1.8.0/googlemock/docs/DesignDoc.md

 We propose to introduce a new macro:
 ```
-ACTION(name) { statements; }
+ACTION(roomName) { statements; }
 ```

-Using this in a namespace scope will define an action with the given name that executes the statements.
+Using this in a namespace scope will define an action with the given roomName that executes the statements.
 Inside the statements, you can refer to the K-th (0-based) argument of the mock function as `argK`.
 For example:
 ```